 Should I shop, visit an exhibition or stare at the grand ceiling in K11 Musea?

-Hong Kong – The west block of Hanoi Road in Tsim Sha Tsui area was redeveloped by Adrian Cheng, with the biggest cultural-retail addition: K11 Musea, the last missing piece to complete the shopping district.
+The west block of Hanoi Road in Tsim Sha Tsui area was redeveloped by Adrian Cheng, with the biggest cultural-retail addition: K11 Musea

 In the year 2017, Adrian led the redevelopment of Victoria Dockside, a well-known spot along the promenade of Tsim Sha Tsui.
 He wanted to create a landmark to attract not only millennials but also all other visitors by providing entertaining yet educational shopping experience instead of just a mall-visit.

-Introducing K11 Musea: a shopping mall comprised of luxury brands, art exhibitions, workshops and movie screenings.
+Introducing K11 Musea in Hong Kong: a shopping mall comprised of luxury brands, art exhibitions, workshops and movie screenings.

 K11 Musea carries a wide range of international and local brands including Hong Kong’s precious flagship stores, selling high-end apparel, fashion accessories, lifestyle goods, and electronics.
 Each floor has its own identity on specific retail themes and concepts providing an inspiring experience to shoppers.